ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 ```
 At this stage, we point out that all values within Clapeyron are in SI units, unless otherwise specified.

-From here, we will now consider how `model`s are constructed in different equations of state and how users can implement their own parameters.
+From here, we will now consider how `model`s are constructed in different equations of state.

+!!! tip For guidance on how to define your own parameters, please examine the [User-Defined Parameters](@ref) section of the docs.

 ## Generic Models
 Although `BasicIdeal` does provide the universal definition for the ideal gas model, it does fall short in one aspect: accounting for modes of motion beyond translation, such as rotations and vibrations.
 Accounting for these contributions does involve providing chemical-specific parameters.
 Thankfully, Clapeyron has a built-in databank of parameters for all supported equations of state.
 As an example, we consider carbon-dioxide modelled by the `ReidIdeal` model, as opposed to the basic ideal model: